 - 4.1 There is no statutory requirement in relation to revenue reserves.
 Best practice guidance from CIPFA suggests that each local authority should consider their own local circumstances (and levels of associated risks) and take proper advice from its Officers. - 4.2 Reserves can be held for two main purposes: - A working balance to help cushion the impact of uneven cash flows and unexpected events or emergencies; - Earmarked reserves to build up funds to meet known or predicted requirements. - 4.3 One of the Council's guiding principles is that "Revenue balances should not fall below £1m and overall revenue reserves should not fall below 10% of net revenue expenditure" the Councils medium term financial projections comply with this provided that the required levels of ongoing efficiency savings are delivered in each year. - 4.4 The Executive Committee have an established policy whereby any budget savings (over and above those required to set a balanced budget) will be used to supplement earmarked 'smoothing' reserves.
 These reserves have been created specifically to deal with the uncertainty that currently exist in the local government environment and to provide some additional flexibility to deal with the challenges that the Council is likely to face into the future.
-This is a sensible policy to follow and recognises the potential scale of the financial risks particularly around Business Rates (new system, appeals, potential new burdens) and reductions in Central Government Support.
-The scale of the risks in the medium term must not be underestimated.
-This is particularly so in relation to the future changes to the Business Rates System.
-Depending on how this is implemented, the Council could potentially lose a significant amount of growth it has achieved in recent years hence a significant smoothing reserve is a prudent and sensible course of action. - 4.5 As identified in the budget reports that have been under consideration during this budget process, the Council does not hold any significant 'cash backed' reserves and the Council will need to take on some external long-term debt in the near future (as identified in the Treasury Management strategy report approved by the Executive Committee on 15th February 2017).
+This is a sensible policy to follow and recognises the potential scale of the financial risks particularly the impending national changes such as the Fair Funding Formula which will look at what factors should initially drive the allocation of government core funding to each local authority principally looking at factors which drive 'need'.
+The 75% Business Rates Retention Scheme is due to be implemented from April 2020 at this point new responsibilities are likely to be transferred to local government it is important that any transfer of services are fully funded to ensure these are not an additional pressure.
+When implementing the changes over the coming years, it would not be surprising if the recent trend of transferring risk from central to local government continues this will need to be carefully mapped. - 4.5 The potential ramifications of changes to the Business Rates scheme and the Fair Funding Review should not be understated there have been very few (if any) major changes in funding mechanisms over recent years that have actually resulted in local authorities particularly Districts and Boroughs being better off financially in the medium term.
+It would be prudent to assume the same in relation to Business Rates and the Fair Funding Review. - 4.6 Depending on how this is implemented, the Council could potentially lose a significant amount of growth it has achieved in recent years hence a significant smoothing reserve is a prudent and sensible course of action.

+4.7 As identified in the budget reports that have been under consideration during this budget process, the Council does not hold any significant 'cash backed' reserves and the Council will need to take on some external long-term (as identified in the Treasury Management strategy report approved by the Executive Committee on 14th February 2018).

-Graham Soulsby Responsible Finance Officer 20th February 2017
+Mark Dickenson Responsible Finance Officer 20th February 2018